Chai-mae/Alarm-App/README.md

 It contains also a QListView in which the alarmsare displayed.
 At the top of the main window, there is a QLCDNumber that displays the current time.

+**<h2>Alarm Functionality:</h2>**

+This is the main functionality of our application.
+To set a new alarm we need to click on the plus button at the top right of the main window.
+The following QDialog window appears :